napari/napari/docs/CORE_DEV_GUIDE.md

 extensive use of our APIs.
 The foundation of a healthy plugin ecosystem will be a fully capable and stable set of APIs and so as the `napari` matures it will very important to ensure our APIs are stable.
-For now, while the project is still in an earlier stage spending the extra time to consider names of public facing variables and methods, along side function signatures, could save us considerable trouble in the future.
+For now, while the project is still in an earlier stage, spending the extra time to consider names of public facing variables and methods, along side function signatures, could save us considerable trouble in the future.
+Right now we are still making breaking changes with minor version numbers `0.x` and do not have a deprecation policy, but we will work to add one soon.

 4. **Documentation and tutorials:** All new methods should have appropriate doc strings following [PEP257](https://www.python.org/dev/peps/pep-0257/) and the [NumPy documentation guide](https://docs.scipy.org/doc/numpy/docs/howto_document.html).
-For any major new features accompanying changes should be made to our [tutorials repository](https://github.com/napari/napari-tutorials), that not only illustrates the new feature, but explains it.
+For any major new features, accompanying changes should be made to our [tutorials repository](https://github.com/napari/napari-tutorials), that not only illustrates the new feature, but explains it.

 5. **Implementations and algorithms:** You should understand the code being modified or added before approving it.
 (See `Merge Only Changes You Understand` below.)
-Implementations should do what they claim, and be simple, readable, and efficient.
+Implementations should do what they claim and be simple, readable, and efficient in that order.

 6. **Tests:** All contributions *must* be tested, and each added line of code should be covered by at least one test.
 Good tests not only execute the code,